How often should you order a pre-production inspection

 1. Working with a new supplier: When you start working with a new manufacturer, conducting a PPI helps you set clear expectations regarding quality and production processes.

-A pre-production inspection (PPI) is an examination of materials, components, and the initial production setup prior to the start of full-scale production.
+A pre-production inspection (PPI) is an examination of machinery, raw materials, materials, components to be used, and the initial production setup prior to the start of full-scale production.
 The main aim of a PPI is to verify that all raw materials and components meet the specified standards and that the production line is ready to begin operation under the conditions that align with agreed-upon specifications.

 Full form and why pre-production inspections are important.